Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

     **functionality**

-    returns a reference to the element in the index
+    returns a reference to the element in the end of the array

   ```
   arr1.back();